Feb 15, 2022

 • How often do you run?

-How to reframe assumption-based leading questions:
+How to reframe assumption-based questions:

 • Please walk us through your experience when you did [x] with our product